hiiamboris/red-wiki/Red-View-Graphic-System.md

 Field | Returned value
 ----- | -----
 `type`		| Event type (word!).
-`face`		| Face object where the event occured (object!).
+`face`		| Face object where the event occurred (object!).
-`offset`	| Offset of mouse cursor relative to the face object when the event occured (pair!).
+`offset`	| Offset of mouse cursor relative to the face object when the event occurred (pair!).
 For gestures events, returns the center point coordinates.
 `key`		| Key pressed (char! word!).
 `picked`	| New item selected in a face (integer! percent!).
 For `menu` event, it returns the corresponding menu ID (word!).
 For zooming gesture, it returns a percent value representing the relative increase/decrease.
 For other gestures, its value is system-dependent for now (Windows: `ullArguments` field from [GESTUREINFO](https://msdn.microsoft.com/en-us/library/windows/desktop/dd353232(v=vs.85).aspx)).
 `flags`		| Returns a list of one or more flags (see list below) (block!).